lamnaouarrr/BARWITA/README.md

   - Installed Raspberry Pi OS on the microSD card.
   - Configured initial internet access via Ethernet.
   - Established headless SSH access using PuTTY.
-  - Configured Wi-Fi for wireless headless operation.
+  - Configured Wi-Fi for wireless headless operation during installation.
   - Assigned a static IP address to the Raspberry Pi.

 ### **Phase 2: Physical Assembly of the Car**